♦ How we operate

 • the Remuneration Committee; and

-During 2015, responsibility for sustainability strategy and governance resides with the Executive Team, advised by the Corporate Sustainability Team.
-The Corporate Sustainability Team was led by the General Manager Global Sustainability & Carbon, who reported to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company and overall risk management.
+During 2017, responsibility for sustainability strategy and governance resided with the Executive Team, advised by the Corporate Sustainability Manager under the Group Vice President, Investor Relations & Corporate Development.
+The Group Vice President, Investor Relations and Corporate Development reports to the Chief Financial Officer, thereby providing alignment with the financial performance for the Company and overall risk management.

 Key systems and policies

 We are committed to operating to the highest standards of ethical behaviour and honesty, with full regard for the health and safety of our employees, customers, the wider community and the environment.
-As part of our commitment to operating to the highest standards of ethical behaviour, we have codes of conduct that set the ethical standards for directors, senior management and employees.
-The codes describe core principles designed to ensure ethical conduct is maintained in the interests of shareholders and other stakeholders.
+As part of our commitment to operating to the highest standards of ethical behaviour, we have a range of policies and systems that set ethical standards for directors, senior management and employees.
+These policies describe core principles designed to ensure ethical conduct is maintained in the interests of shareholders and other stakeholders.

 |Health, Safety, Environment & Community Policy sets out our commitment to our Values of “Zero Harm for Everyone Everywhere” and “Care for the Community and our Environment”.
 The Policy provides that we establish and maintain health and safety management standards and systems in compliance with relevant industry standards and regulatory requirements, and that we will provide a safe and healthy working environment.
 The Policy also provides for us to conduct our operations in compliance with all relevant environmental licences and regulations, and to strive to be a valued corporate citizen in the communities in which we operate.